AMReX-Combustion/PeleLMeX/Docs/source/manual/Implementation.rst

 *PeleLMeX* inherits the MPI+X approach from the AMReX library, where X can be any of CUDA, HIP or SYCL (Open-MP is currently unavailable) for heterogeneous architectures.
-The reader is referred to [AMReX documentation](https://amrex-codes.github.io/amrex/docs_html/GPU.html) for more details on the thread parallelism.
+The reader is referred to `AMReX GPU documentation <https://amrex-codes.github.io/amrex/docs_html/GPU.html>`_ for more details on the thread parallelism.

 As mentioned above, the top-level spatial decomposition arises from AMReX's block-structured approach.
 On each level, non-overlapping